igrishaev/CV/README.md

 ## Ivan Grishaev

-An IT engineer focused exclusively on Clojure for the last 6 years.
-With long Python/Delphi/PHP experience in the past.
+An IT engineer focused exclusively on Clojure for the last 6-7 years.
+With long Python & Delphi experience in the past.

 Tags: Clojure(Script), Postgres, Datomic, Kafka, Python.
 Emacs, LaTeX.